 10. Go to a museum

 You might be surprised when I say this, but: visit a museum on a hot day.
 Everyone wants to be outside when it is good weather; and of course!
 But museums are the least busy when itis hot weather outside, even during school holidays.
-Eureka! the national children’s museum recommend visiting them when it’s nice out to get the best experience during their busiest times.
+Eureka!
+The national children’s museum recommend visiting them when it’s nice out to get the best experience during their busiest times.
 Heading indoors to a museum with your family on a hot summers day might cool you all down.

 Sculpture hunting is fun for everyone and makes a walk that little bit more fun, plus it motivates toddlers to keep going.
 Did you know Norfolk Heritage Park has a sculpture trail?
-There’s the Journey to hidden places sculpture trail in Firth Park and wincobank, and sculptures at Sheffield Manor Lodge, and don’t forget the fantastic and free Yorkshire Sculpture Park.
+There’s the Journey to hidden places sculpture trail in Firth Park and wincobank in Sheffield, sculptures at Sheffield Manor Lodge, and don’t forget the fantastic and free Yorkshire Sculpture Park.

 14. Go to the seaside!